-348 Three Credits FLUID MECHANICS
+FLUID MECHANICS

-Introduction to the principles of fluid properties. hydraulics, hydrodynamics, and methods of fluid circuit analysis with applications directed toward various piping systems.
+Introduction to the principles of hydraulics, fluid properties, hydrodynamics, and methods of fluid circuit analysis with applications directed toward various piping systems.
 Study of the principles for compressible flows, ideal gas, real gas, nozzle design and kinetic theory.